Griesbacher/check_influxdb/README.md

      ping        Tests if the influxdb is alive disk        Checks the disk size per databases num_series  The numbers of series/measurements
      div_series  The diverence of series/measurements between now and x minutes.
-If a livestatus address is given, the overall state will switch to Warning if a core restart happend and due to that the metric got into Critical. read_write  Checks the bytes read and written the last x minutes memory      RSS in Byte
+If a livestatus address is given, the overall state will switch to Warning if a core restart happened and due to that the metric got into Critical. read_write  Checks the bytes/operations read and written the last x minutes memory      RSS in Byte
      old_series  Returns a list of series older then x hours.
 This check makes only sense when the databases hast the tags: hostname and service - it's build for nagflux